-This program defines baseline control measures in a program of information security everyone who connects to the BSU network is expected to be familiar with and to consistently follow.
-Sometimes called "standard of due care controls", these security measures are the minimum required to prevent a variety of problems including, but not limited to:
+This document defines baseline control measures in a program of information security everyone who connects to the BSU network is expected to be familiar with and to follow consistently.
+Sometimes called the "standard of due care controls", these security measures are the minimum required to prevent a variety of problems including, but not limited to:

-- ♦ theft
+- ♦ theft,

 - fraud and embezzlement,

-- research raiding and espionage.
+- research raiding and espionage,

 - sabotage,

-- errors and omissions.
+- errors and omissions,

 - system unavailability, and

-- loss of confidence and damage to reputation
+- loss of confidence and damage to reputation.

-The BSU Policies citations listed above define general University goals, expectations, and responsibilities with regard to technology use.
-The BSU Policies and the DIT rules define the minimum controls necessary to prevent legal problems such as allegations of negligence, breach of fiduciary duty, or privacy violation.
-This document contains DIT rules that details both reasonable and practical ways for all of us at BSU to avoid risk and prevent unnecessary losses.
+The BSU Policies citations listed in the table above define general University goals, expectations, and responsibilities concerning technology use.
+The BSU Policies and the DIT rules define the minimum controls necessary to prevent legal problems such as an allegation of negligence, breach of fiduciary duty, or a privacy violation.
+This document contains DIT rules that detail both reasonable and practical ways for all of us at BSU to avoid risk and prevent unnecessary losses.

 BSU critically depends on continued citizen confidence.
-This confidence has gradually increased and is the result of many years of dedicated effort on the part of BSU students, faculty, staff, and leadership.
-While confidence takes many years to earn, it can be rapidly lost due to problems such as denial of service attacks that disrupt the educational process, system outages that stop intra-university communication, or the theft of unsecured personally identifiable information (PII) resulting in potential identity theft.
+This confidence has gradually increased over many years of dedicated effort by BSU students, faculty, staff, and leadership.
+While confidence takes many years to earn, it can be rapidly lost due to problems such as denial of service attacks that disrupt the educational process, system outages that stop intrauniversity communication, or the theft of unsecured personally identifiable information (PII) resulting in potential identity theft.
 The trust that the community we serve has in the University is a competitive advantage that must be continuously nurtured and grown.
 This information security initiative is designed to protect these efforts.